elixirschool/elixirschool/lessons/en/basics/modules.md

 ### require

-We could use `require` to tell Elixir you're going to use macros from other module.
+We could use `require` to tell Elixir you're going to use macros from another module.
 The slight difference with `import` is that it allows using macros, but not functions from the specified module:

 ```elixir